 If long distance drives are not your thing, then you will go by air.
 Amboseli has an airstrip at Empusel gate.
 Other airstrips to use are at Namanga town and Kilimanjaro Buffalo Lodge.

 For best views of Kenya’s Wildlife, don’t hesitate to visit Amboseli National Park.
-This protected offers panoramic views of Wild animals that roam in the vast vegetation and numerous swamps that occupy the Park.
+This park offers panoramic views of Wild animals that roam in the vast vegetation and numerous swamps that occupy the Park.
 Some of the common animals are the African big fives, Zebras and bird species like peacocks.

 Remember to pack a good quality camera and back up storage cards to avoid inconveniences during your shoot outs.